StevenWenzel32/Irish-Brigade-Essay/README.md

 # Irish-Brigades-History
-A small website about the Irish Brigade That served the North during the U.S. Civil War
+A small essay about the Irish Brigade That served the North during the U.S. Civil War